Delano in Kern County, California — The American West (Pacific Coastal)

 — Submitted November 20, 2013, by Russ Buchanan of Woodland Hills, California.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 17, 2012, by Chris English of Phoenix, Arizona.
-This page has been viewed 1,098 times since then and 65 times this year.
+It was originally submitted on April 17, 2012, by Chris English of Phoenix, Arizona.
+This page has been viewed 1,182 times since then and 35 times this year.
 Last updated on April 25, 2012, by Keith S Smith of West Chester, Pennsylvania.
 Photos: 1, 2. submitted on April 17, 2012, by Chris English of Phoenix, Arizona. • Syd Whittle was the editor who published this page.